visity/docker-flower/README.md

 Example with redis running on 'another.host' (linking will not work across hosts):

 	docker run -d --name flower -e REDIS_HOST=another.host placr/flower

+##WARNING
+**BE SURE NOT TO USE THE WORD 'FLOWER' IN THE ENVIRONMENT VARIABLES E.G. VIA LINKING OR MAESTRO-NG (BOTH OF WHICH MAKE THEM FOR SERVICE DISCOVERY): THEY HAVE A SPECIAL MEANING IN FLOWER.
+FLOWER WILL FAIL TO START**